-Every now and then, I will visit a prospective customer and they will ask if a building permit is necessary.
+Now and then, I will visit a prospective customer, and they will ask if a building permit is necessary.
 I find it a curious question considering the amount of construction horror stories on TV.
-Even more interesting is that many of these homes are well over a million dollars and homeowners are willing to shortcut and risk their home for a renovation.
+But, even more, interesting is that many of these homes are well over a million dollars and homeowners are willing to shortcut and risk their home for a renovation.

 One big myth is that the renovation project will cost more.
-Ok yes, it does, but Permits are a nominal cost and usually amounts to 0.5 to 1% of the renovation contract.
+Yes, it does, but Permits are a nominal cost and usually amount to 0.5 to 1% of the renovation contract.
 But what about the work?
-In my experience, if your trades are ticketed journeyman the cost is about the same.
-If your preference is to a couple of guys working out of the back of a van that can “do it all” then yes it will cost more.
+In my experience, if your trades are journeymen, the cost is about the same.
+However, if your preference is for a couple of guys working out of the back of a van that can “do it all,” then yes, it will cost more.
 Just be sure to wear a helmet and carry around a fire extinguisher in your newly renovated home.

 The Risks of a renovation without a building permit

 1. Home becomes uninsurable or now has much higher premiums